minglongxue/minglongxue.github.io/_pages/about.md

 <img  src="/images/2025heying.jpg" width="50%" />
 </p>

-- *2025.08*: &nbsp;🎉🎉 One paper is accepted by ACM Transactions on Multimedia Computing Communications and Applications (SCI,中科院三区,CCF-B).
+- *2025.08*: &nbsp;🎉🎉 One paper is accepted by ACM Transactions on Multimedia Computing Communications and Applications (SCI,中科院三区, CCF-B).
 - *2025.07*: &nbsp;🎉🎉 One paper is accepted by ACM MM 2025 (CCF-A).
 - *2025.06*: &nbsp;🎉🎉 One paper is accepted by Pattern Recognition (SCI,中科院一区, CCF-B).
 - *2025.06*: &nbsp;🎉🎉 One paper is accepted by ACAIT 2025.